-Arachne Press offers writing workshops, run by Cherry Potts, using NLP (Neurolinguistic Programming).
+Arachne Press offers writing workshops, run by Cherry Potts, and other Arachne Press authors.
 It’s a lot of fun, and depending on the workshop there are possibilities to write whilst listening to live music, or while eating cake…

 Current workshop availability

 in planning stage

 Writing Joy – LGBTQ+ poetry of what makes us happy with Jeremy Dixon – in person in bookshops around the UK.
 Brixton & Edinburgh dates confirmed. – also online.